potocpav/activity-tracker/README.md

 ## Planned features

-- [x] Redesign the data list screen
-- [x] Reimplement graphs to use FlatList instead of VictoryNative
 - [ ] Regression computation in graphs based on multi-touch range selection
 - [ ] Bluetooth integration with Tindeq Progressor and other scales
 - [ ] Activity archive to hide old activities without deleting them
 - [ ] Unit conversions